 Making your own envelopes is easy – and it’s even easier using the ScanNCut!
 In this article, we show you how to make an envelope out of paper with five different designs – and that means five free templates!
-But, just in case you don’t want to use the templates and a ScanNCut is still on your wishlist – we also have a fantastic hidden envelope project – scroll down to find out how to make an envelope without the ScanNCut.
+You can use the PDF template to cut out your template by hand, or use the SVG files to cut them with a digital cutting machine.
+We also have a fantastic hidden envelope project.

 Want some free patterned paper to decorate your DIY envelopes with?
 Take a look at our ever-growing collection of free patterned papers, there are lots to choose from and there are lots of different themes suitable for making your own envelopes.
 We think these vintage stationery papers would be ideal!

 If you like this project, why not have a look at some of our paper projects?Cut these out by had using scissors, or download the SVG files to cut with a digital cutting machine.
 We’ve also got how to make stickers (with free bullet journal printables), how to make stencils, this realistic paper rose, a gorgeous daffodil wreath, an easy paper lantern or these flowers in a jam jar!